The Hilbert symbol in the Hodge standard conjecture: Conventions

 \subsection{Motives.}

 We will work with the category $\CHM(S)_{\QQ}$ of homological motives over a base $S$ with coefficients in $\QQ$.
+This category is defined as the quotient (in the sense of \cite[\S2.3]{And05}) of the category of Chow motives over $S$, {\itshape cf.}~\cite[\S5.1]{MR2795752}, with respect to the homological equivalence.

-For generalities on these categories see \cite{MR2115000}*{\S4}.
-The base $S$ will be $\CC$, a finite field or the ring of integers of a $p$-adic field.
-In general these categories depend on the chosen Weil cohomology, but we will use only cohomologies for which the classical comparison theorems will ensure that these categories are independent of the choice.
-See also the convention in \cite{AncFra} for a detailed discussion.
+In our article the base $S$ will be $\CC$, a finite field or the ring of integers of a $p$-adic field.
+For generalities on $\CHM(S)_{\QQ}$ when $S$ is a field, we refer to \cite{MR2115000}*{\S4}.
+When $S$ is the ring of integers of a $p$-adic field, see also the conventions in \cite{AncFra}.
+In general these categories depend on the chosen Weil cohomology, but we will use only cohomologies for which the classical comparison theorems will ensure that those are independent of the choice.

 We will also use the quotient category of motives with respect to numerical equivalence and denote it by $\NUM(S)_\QQ$.
 We will use it only with $S$ being a finite field.